-Then the model's equations can be solved for the nine unknowns: s, $p_N$ , $p_N^$ , $c_N$ , $c_N^$ , $c_N^$ , $c_N^$ , $c_N^$ , $c_N^$ , and $c_M^$ .
+Similar conditions apply in the starred, rest of the world except that their preference over goods \mathcal{X} and m is the reverse of that of the French.
+Then the model's equations can be solved for the nine unknowns: s, p_N , p_N^ , c_N , c_N^ , c_N , c_N^ , c_N , c_N^ , c_N , and c_M^ .
 And the consumption of individual goods may be aggregated to give aggregate consumption.

 For our numerical example, the parameters are set as follows.
-France's share of world GDP is $\omega=0.165$ (based on France's share of GDP in the developed world in 1870, estimated from Maddison 1991, tables 1.1 and B.1).
+France's share of world GDP is ω = 0.165 (based on France's share of GDP in the developed world in 1870, estimated from Maddison 1991, tables 1.1 and B.1).
 We calculate that the ratio of exports to GDP for France in 1870 was 15 percent.
-The value of $\mu$ which reproduces this ratio is 8.
-The elasticity of substitution between traded exports and imports is $\lambda=1.5$ , as in Backus, Kehoe, and Kydland (1994a), and the elasticity of substitution between traded and nontraded goods is set at unity, so that $\theta=1.5$ (see below for discussion).
-Allowing for some traded component of the agriculture sector, we use an estimate of the nontraded goods sector at 50 percent of GDP, so we set $\gamma=0.5$ .
+Given the other parameter settings, the value of μ which reproduces this ratio is 6.5.
+The elasticity of substitution between traded exports and imports is λ = 1.5, as in Backus, Kehoe, and Kydland (1994a), and the elasticity of substitution between traded and non-traded goods is set at 0.75, so that θ = 0.75 (see below for discussion).
+Allowing for some traded component of the agriculture sector, we use an estimate of the non-traded goods sector at 50 percent of GDP, so we set γ = 0.5.

 Table 1 gives some results from the static model, and compares them with evidence for France.
-The table shows the model predictions for the change in the terms of trade and consumption.
-The first two rows describe the case in which France is 16.5 percent of the world economy, and transfers of 7.4 percent or 22 percent of GDP.
+The table shows the model predictions for the changes in the terms of trade and consumption.
+The first two rows describe the case in which France is 16.5 percent of the world economy, and transfers of 7.2 percent or 22 percent of GDP.
 These are the shares of 1870 GDP given by the 1871 transfer and by the cumulative transfer respectively.
 Consequently, when the transfer is a large share of French GDP and France has a modest share of world GDP there is an enormous decline in the relative demand for France's export good (good x), because the rest of the world has no such bias towards French goods.

-The model predictions can be compared to the evidence for France in the lower panels of table 1, since the data represent the terms of trade with the rest of the world, rather than with Germany.
+The model predictions can be compared to the evidence for France in the lower panels of Table 1, since the data represent the terms of trade with the rest of the world, rather than with Germany.
 The static model predicts a much larger deterioration in the terms of trade and a much larger fall in consumption (whether on impact or cumulatively) than were observed historically.
 The actual path for consumption fell from 1870 to 1871 but then grew in subsequent years.
-The historical fall in consumption would be even smaller if we measured it relative to a trend growth path.

 Two features obviously are missing from the model.
 First, in the static model there is no ability to cushion the impact of a transfer through international borrowing.
 The transfer thus has a very large effect on both the terms of trade and on French absorption.
 Second, the model is missing other shocks.
-Figure 3 shows large movements in the French terms of trade during other years, when transfers did not occur.
+Figure 2 shows large movements in the French terms of trade during other years, when transfers did not occur.
 We need to identify other shocks to explain those fluctuations, and so must control for those shocks to try to isolate the effects of the transfer.
 We deal with each of these issues in turn.
 First, we examine the effects of the transfer on the terms of trade and consumption in a dynamic economy with debt and capital.

-5. International Debt and Capital Dynamics
+International Debt and Capital Dynamics